yvaishalirao/whatraworkshop/README.md

    git clone <repository-url>
    ```

+## Add a Collaborator

+To add a collaborator to your GitHub repository, follow these steps:

+1. Go to your repository on GitHub.
+2. Click on the "Settings" tab.
+3. In the left sidebar, click on "Manage access."
+4. Click on the "Invite teams or people" button.
+5. Enter the GitHub username or email address of the collaborator you want to add.
+6. Click "Add" and choose the permission level for the collaborator.

 ## Changing the README.md file
 - Go to the readme.md file and make necessary changes as per the instruction